 Turn off your device.
 Boot into download mode, on my device (SAMSUNG) download mode was started by holding down Volume Down, Home and Power.
 Then connect to your computer using the USB cable.SAMSUNG) download mode was started by holding down Volume Down, Home and Power.
 Then connect to your computer using the USB cable.

 - Go to Utilities tab in the Heimdall frontend.

 - Detect Device.

 - You will see Download PIT, which stands for Partitions Information Tables.
-Go Save As and save it on some location.
+Go to Save As, indicate a location on your computer, then click Download.

 - Go to Flash tab.